menu

 Demographics

-The citizens of Ehrenberg - Cibola have a very low rate of college education: just 6.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Ehrenberg - Cibola has a very low overall level of education: only 6.80% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Ehrenberg - Cibola in 2022 was $18,526, which is low income relative to Arizona and the nation.
 This equates to an annual income of $74,104 for a family of four.
 Ehrenberg - Cibola also has one of the higher rates of people living in poverty in the nation, with 52.92% of its population below the federal poverty line.